dmkgll/dmkgll/_posts/2022-05-20-kyc-critical-mass.md

 This might even be done socially, with the State playing only a marginal role.
 It strikes me that we are already most of the way there.
-If people are conditioned to believe that private coins=criminal coins, or private coins=racist coins, or private coins="anything I don't like", they will refuse to receive private coins, punish  or ostracise people who did receive private coins (its on-chain literally *forever*), or actively participate in their identification when its socially advantageous to do so, much like doxxing+cancellation works today.
+If people are conditioned to believe that private coins=criminal coins, or private coins=racist coins, or private coins="anything I don't like", they will refuse to receive private coins, punish  or ostracise people who did receive private coins (it is on-chain literally *forever*), or actively participate in their identification when its socially advantageous to do so, much like doxxing+cancellation works today.